MATT0568/liri-node-app/README.md

 ## Getting Started

-you need this link: https://matt0568.github.io/liri-node-app/
+you need to downloadfrom here: https://github.com/MATT0568/liri-node-app.git and have node installed.

 The usable commands are as follows: concert-this